cohenchris/website/README.md

 A frequently updated blog page about any sort of project that I'm doing.
 The base page lists all topics that I've written about.
 ### Music
 A page dedicated to listing each album I've listened to, along with its full average track rating.
 Once I've rated each track in an album from 1-5, it is eligible to show up on this page.
-Daily, I run a script which scans my music library, indicates which albums have been fully rated, gives the album a rating (average of each track rating), and puts the information into a JSON, with supporting metadata.
+Daily, I run a script which scans my music library which indicates which albums have been fully rated, gives the album a rating (average of each track rating), and puts the information into a JSON with supporting metadata.
 ### About
 A small page with more details about me and the content of this website.